neffo/bing-wallpaper-gnome-extension/README.md

 This is my first attempt at a GNOME extension, so it may have some issues.

+## Features

+* Fetches the Bing wallpaper of the day and sets as both lock screen and desktop wallpaper (these are both user selectable)
+* Optionally force a specific region (i.e. locale)
+* Automatically selects the highest resolution (and most appropriate wallpaper) in multiple monitor setups
+* Optionally clean up Wallpaper directory after between 1 and 7 days (delete oldest first)

 ## Requirements

 Gnome 3.18+ (Ubuntu Gnome 16.04+)